axieum/django-user-trace/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability within `django-user-log`, please send an e-mail to Jonathan Hiles at jonathan@hil.es.
+If you discover a security vulnerability within `django-user-trace`, please send an e-mail to Jonathan Hiles at jonathan@hil.es.
 All security vulnerabilities will be promptly addressed.